hcsum/drawer/readme.md

 navigation

-- toClear list

 feat

+- toBeRemoved item functionality
+  - if an item hasn't been used in the pass half year, prompt user to remove it
-- notification for items exceed lastUsedDate
+  - notification for items exceed deadline
+  - remove the item when user actually removed the item in real life
+  - Clear screen: sort items by deadline
+  - find a way to tell user total number
 - light/dark theme
 - backup/import data
 - search items